 Another option is to crush the pill or open the capsule, then and mix it with juice or soft food.
 Check with your pharmacist before crushing a tablet or opening a capsule.
 Some medicines, such as time-released medicines, are specifically made to be taken as a whole pill.

 Here are some common devices that come with liquid medicines: Syringes—A syringe has measuring units on the side.
 Pull up on the syringe handle to measure the right amount.
-The medicine can then be gently squirted into your child’s mouth.
+The medication can then be gently squirted into your child’s mouth.
 Note: If the syringe came with a small cap on the tip, throw this cap away.
 It can be a choking hazard for children.Droppers—Like the syringe, droppers have measuring units on the side.
-Once the device is filled with the right amount of liquid, you can gently drop the medicine into your child’s mouth.
+Once the device is filled with the right amount of liquid, you can gently drop the medication into your child’s mouth.
 Cylindrical dosing spoons—These have a measuring device on one end and a spoon on the other end.
-You can measure the medicine and then let the liquid flow into the spoon for your child to sip.Dosage cups—These are for children who are old enough to drink without spilling.
+You can measure the medication and then let the liquid flow into the spoon for your child to sip.Dosage cups—These are for children who are old enough to drink without spilling.
 Place the cup on a flat surface when measuring the liquid to make sure you are pouring the right amount.

 If you have any questions about the information listed on the sheet, call the doctor or pharmacist.
 Keep this sheet handy so that you can refer to it in case your child develops any new symptoms.